Michael L. and Myrna Darland Endowed Chair in Technology Commercialization Professor of Bioengineering and Chemical Engineering

 Buddy D. Ratner

 Medical devices and implants are engineered from specially designed materials, often referred to as biomaterials.
 Millions of devices and implants are used clinically in applications as diverse as blood vessel replacements, catheters, contact lenses, hip joints, ventricular assist devices and artificial kidneys.
 The biocompatibility of these prostheses is dictated by their surface properties and by the local mechanical environment they induce.
-In my research program, biomaterials are engineered to control biological interactions, synthesized, characterized and observed during interaction with biological systems.
+In my research program, biomaterials are engineered to control biological interactions.
+We seek to redefine “biocompatibility” to mean a new level of compatibility with the body — a true biointegration with living tissues and organs.
+By synthesizing new biomaterials that accurately direct biological response, or are “stealth” so the body does not see them, we believe we can invent a new future for biomaterials and implanted medical devices.

 We engineer new biomaterial surfaces using a wide range of technologies.
 For example, radio-frequency plasma deposition (a method borrowed from microelectronics) can readily place interesting thin films on existing medical device surfaces.
 These films can be used in the precision immobilization of key signaling molecules.
 We also synthesize new polymers that can be biostable, environmentally responsive, biodegradable and/or porous (i.e., scaffolds).
 The new surfaces and materials made in our laboratory are studied in contact with proteins, blood, living cells and tissues (in vivo and in vitro).